visgl/deck.gl/dev-docs/RFCs/v8.0/binary-support-improvements-rfc.md

 new PathLayer({
   data: {
     length: binaryData.poingCountPerPath.length,
+    vertexCounts: binaryData.pointCountPerPath,
+    attributes: {
-    paths: {value: binaryData.positions, size: 2, bufferLayout: binaryData.pointCountPerPath},
+      getPath: {value: binaryData.positions, size: 2},
-    colors: {value: binaryData.colors, size: 3, bufferLayout: pointCountPerPath}
+      getColor: {value: binaryData.colors, size: 3}
-  },
-  getPath: 'paths',
-  getColor: 'colors'
+    }
+  }
 });
 ```

 Implementation notes:

-* If an accessor turns out to be a string, the `AttributeManager` will attempt to retrieve the information from `data` and pass it to the `Attribute` instance.
+* If an accessor name appears in `data.attributes`, the `AttributeManager` will pass it to the `Attribute` instance as a "logical attribute".
 * For auto-updated attributes (most common), the attribute will directly upload the buffer to GPU, skipping the local packing step.
 * For attributes that require CPU-based processing (e.g. polygon normalization, path tesselation, icon mapping), the buffer will be treated as a source from which the auto updater draws values from, similar to calling an accessor function for each object.